lambda-dom/trisagion/docs/readme.md

   * [ParseError.hs](../src/Trisagion/Types/ParseError.hs)

-The `ParseError e` type is a thin wrapper around `e`, the _error tag_, to implement the short-circuit accumulation strategy:
+The `ParseError e` type is a thin wrapper around `e`, the _error tag_, to implement the short-circuiting strategy:

 ```haskell
 data ParseError e